-As can be seen from Table 2, the School District relies heavily upon property taxes and foundation monies to support its operations.
+The School District relies heavily upon property taxes, income taxes and the State School Foundation Program to support its operations.
 The School District also actively solicits and receives additional grant and entitlement funds to help offset operating costs.
+The grants and entitlements not restricted can be partially attributed to the School District actively seeking out additional sources of Federal and State funding to ensure the programs important to the community are maintained.